codatio/codat-docs/docs/introduction/testing.md

 When testing your integrations throughout the implementation, it is important to check you can authorize and complete the connections before you proceed to live SMB testing.

 We recommend using **Codat Sandbox** integrations that contain sample data generated as a tool for developer testing.
 When you link to these integrations, you can choose from a number of different datasets that provide varying levels of detail.
+These integrations are enabled by default and do not require any credentials to authorize.

-You can also test with **Xero** and **QuickBooks Online**, both of which offer demo or sandbox companies equipped with sample data.
-Other integrations may require signing up to multiple free trials in order to test the connections, or provide no sample data.
+You can also sign up and test with **Xero** and **QuickBooks Online**, both of which offer demo or sandbox companies equipped with sample data.
+Other integrations also provide free trials in order to test the connections, but may not provide sample data.

 :::info Testing in production instance
 In your production instance, active companies that are connected only to Codat Sandbox or QuickBooks Online Sandbox are excluded from billing.